Kevin Savigar

-Kevin Savigar (born 9 November 1956) is an English session keyboardist, record producer, songwriter, and composer based in Los Angeles, CA. Perhaps most recognised for his longtime collaboration with Rod Stewart, Savigar has also contributed to a wide range of recordings for artists such as Bob Dylan, George Harrison, John Mellencamp, Pat Benatar, Marilyn Manson, Willie Nelson, Randy Newman, Sinead O'Connor, and Peter Frampton among others.
+Kevin Savigar (born 9 November 1956) is an English session keyboardist, record producer, songwriter, and composer based in Los Angeles, CA. Perhaps most recognised for his longtime collaboration with Rod Stewart, Savigar has also contributed to a wide range of recordings for artists such as Bob Dylan, George Harrison, John Mellencamp, Pat Benatar, Marilyn Manson, Willie Nelson, Randy Newman, Sinéad O'Connor, and Peter Frampton among others.

 Early life

 Savigar was born in London, England in 1956.
-Savigar started to play the piano at age five days and went on to study classical piano at the prestigious Trinity College of Music.
+Savigar started to play the piano at age 5 and went on to study classical piano at the prestigious Trinity College of Music.
 By the age of 17, Savigar had begun his career as a session musician in the studios of London.

 Professional career

 Rod Stewart

 Savigar joined Rod Stewart's touring and recording band in 1978.
 Savigar worked in collaboration with Stewart, Phil Chen, Jim Cregan and Gary Grainger on Stewart's studio album Foolish Behaviour, which sold more than 5 million albums worldwide.
 Savigar co-produced six tracks on Stewart's 2013 studio album Time.